Visualización de Datos

-View, graph, and export GLOBE data from around the world with the GLOBE Visualization System.
-You can use our various filters to find both contemporary measurements as well as historical data ranging all the way back to 1995.
-Currently, our system supports a subset of our protocols, but we're continually adding new features, so be sure to check back for our latest updates.
+View, graph and export GLOBE data from around the world with the GLOBE Visualization System.
+Users can use our various filters to find both contemporary measurements and historical data ranging back to 1995.
+Currently, this system supports a subset of GLOBE protocols, but new features are continually added so be sure to check back for our latest updates.

 How to use the Visualization System

-Learn how to call data, set up graphs, and use the various functionalities of our visualization tool with our comprehensive tutorial.
-You can view our general walk-through via:
+Learn how to call data, set up graphs and use the various functionalities of the visualization tool with GLOBE's comprehensive tutorial.
+View our general walk-through by:

-You can also construct maps and add visual layers with our data.
+Users can also construct maps and add visual layers with GLOBE data.
 Learn more about setting up data maps to ArcGIS Online.

-For more information on our mapping tools, check out our GLOBE OGC Web Map Service Documentation.
+For more information on GLOBE's mapping tools, see the GLOBE Open Geospatial Consortium (OGC) Web Map Service Documentation.

-The National Centers for Environmental Information (NCEI) manages the measurements of long-term air temperature (version 3 data set) and precipitation (version 2 data set) from the Global Historical Climatology Network (GHCN).
-You can download these data sets as a Google Earth KML file which displays the stations recording both these protocols.
+The National Centers for Environmental Information manages the measurements of long-term air temperature (version 3 data set) and precipitation (version 2 data set) from the Global Historical Climatology Network.
+Users can download these data sets as a Google Earth KML file that displays the stations recording both these protocols.

 Find Data for a Specific City

 Download and view long-term air temperature and precipitation data records for specific cities in Google Earth.
-You can also download a city's measurements in a Comma Separated Value (CSV) file.
+Users can also download a city's measurements in a Comma Separated Value (CSV) file.